 EDUC_O 534 (3) Coyote Stories: Pedagogy and Praxis

 Examines how respective Indigenous traditional knowledge stories and storytelling practices inform organic theoretical frameworks, pedagogy, and praxis in place-based schooling, community, and peoples transforming projects.
-Credit will be granted for only one of EDUC 534 and EDUC 562 when the subject matter is of the same nature.
+Credit will be granted for only one of EDUC_O 534 and EDUC-O 562 when the subject matter is of the same nature.
+Restricted to Education students in the M.A., M.Ed. or Ed.D. programs.

 EDUC_O 540 (3) Navigating Educational Controversy: Values, Policy, and Ethics